-Whether you like Levain, Insomnia Cookies, or Jacques Torres, these all-star New York City bakeries house some of the best chocolate chip cookies around the block.
+Whether you like Levain, Insomnia Cookies, or Jacques Torres, these all-star New York City bakeries house some of the best chocolate chip cookies in the world.

 In the homeland of Krispy Kreme donuts, the Tar Heels and Blue Devils rank chocolate chip cookies number one.

-Have we convinced you yet that chocolate chip is the most popular cookies?
+Have we convinced you yet that chocolate chip is the most popular cookie variety?
 It's no surprise that North Dakota, which is known for its Chippers (chocolate-coated potato chips), loves the sweet and salty flavor combo in their cookies, too.

 Buckeye candy happens to be a thing, and guess what it features: peanut butter and chocolate.
-A ball of peanut butter fudge is coated with milk chocolate and finished with a peanut butter cap.
+A ball of peanut butter fudge is coated with milk chocolate and finished with peanut butter.

 The official state meal of Oklahoma is a heavy dish consisting of fried okra, cornbread, barbecue pork, squash, biscuits, and sausage and gravy.
-But for dessert, they'd rather have chocolate chip cookies instead of strawberries (their state fruit) or fried pies (a local favorite).
+But for dessert, Oklahoma residents would rather have chocolate chip cookies than strawberries (the state fruit) or fried pies (a local favorite).